Skip to main content

 Following this, a public consultation exercise was conducted with all key stakeholders such as pupils, parents, carers, transport providers and Elected Members.

-Consultees were able to respond to the consultation through various channels including an online survey/questionnaire, a dedicated consultation email address, a freepost postal address, a telephone option, and providing feedback at the 8 local engagement sessions held across the County Borough.
+Consultees were able to respond to the consultation through various channels including an online survey/questionnaire, a dedicated consultation email address, a freepost postal address, a telephone option, and providing feedback at the 8 in-person local engagement sessions held across the County Borough.

 A subsequent detailed report outlining the consultation feedback and methodology was made available to Cabinet for consideration.
 The Cabinet report can be found here and consultation feedback can be found here.